 Aston Martin DBS

-Q Branch equips Bond with a 6-litre Aston Martin DBS V12 on assignment in Montenegro.
+In Montenegro MI6 provides Bond with an Aston Martin DBS V12.
 Rather than the host of gadgets we have grown to expect, the silver-grey car is only equipped with a hidden compartment for a Walther P99 and a medical kit that includes a defibrillator.
 When it comes down to it that doesn’t even work.

-The car is wrecked when Bond flips when pursuing Le Chiffre and swerves to avoid hitting Vesper, who is tied up and lying in the road.
+However, the car is wrecked when Bond flips it when pursuing Le Chiffre.
+He swerves sharply to avoid hitting Vesper, who is tied up and lying in the road.

 Quantum of Solace